RafaUresti/cis551-project2-ids/trunk/README.txt

 UDPSession - Simple wrapper that keeps track of rules that are currently in progress.
-If the same data is repeated multiple times in sub rules, there is a possibility that the rule could be in progress multiple times at once, so a Rule, to List of Sub Rule map is contained in the UDPSession in order to keep track of all possible interpretations of the data with regard to the rule.
+If the same data is repeated multiple times in sub rules, there is a possibility that the rule could be in progress multiple times at once, so a Rule->"List of Sub Rule" map is contained in the UDPSession in order to keep track of all possible interpretations of the data with regard to the rule.